embEDUx/documentation/src/background/implementation/buildserver.md

 }
 ```

-As seen, the *repo_url_base* variable that is provided by the setuproutine
+As seen, the *repo_url_base* variable that is provided by the setup routine
 defines the URLs that are later being configured for change detection.

 ## Continuous Integration